perigrin/YAPC-NA-2011/ashevill-bid.md

 ## Sponsorships

-At this time we have not identified any Ashville Local companies to reach out to for sponsorship.
+At this time we have not identified any Asheville Local companies to reach out to for sponsorship.
 Asheville however is a growing technical community and upon acceptance of the bid we will be researching and reaching out to companies in the local community as part of the